 Some kids are born to be great runners, and it is undeniable that running is their God-given gift and best sport.
 However, a family member, educator, or peer convinces the person not to try running or quit for various reasons.

 It is very frustrating for a coach to see all that potential go down the drain and for the child by not exercising their God-given talent.
-However, you have to let the loss go and work with who is in front of you.
+However, you must let the loss go and work with who is before you.